mich-demo23/Cafeteria-Project/README.md

 ## HOW TO USE THIS REPO
 1. Fork the project
 2. Clone the project in your repository
-3. Open project in code editor
+3. Open "Cafeteria" in code editor
 4. Run from "index.html"